The ETF Fee You're Ignoring Could Cost You Hundreds of Thousands

 The only way to really know what you’re buying is to find the ISIN code advertized in your platform, visit the provider’s official website, and read the details very carefully.
 But today’s post is focused on costs, so we’ll keep a deep dive into these differences for a future article.

 Some of the confusion comes from the fact that ETFs are not standardized globally.
-Investors wanting to know which ETFs have the lowest fees should keep in mind that ultra-low-cost ETFs with total expense rations (TERs) of 0.04-0.07 are mostly US-listed, offered by giants like Vanguard or Schwab.
+Investors wanting to know which ETFs have the lowest fees should keep in mind that ultra-low-cost ETFs with expense ratios of 0.03–0.07% are mostly US-listed, offered by giants like Vanguard, iShares, and Schwab.

 In contrast, European investors typically access UCITS ETFs, which follow stricter regulations, use different replication methods, and operate on smaller scales—usually pushing their costs up into the 0.12-0.3% range.
 Not every investor can access the lowest ETF fees—local regulations or limited platform choices sometimes justify paying a bit more.
 But it’s important to understand and accept why you’re paying extra, not just doing it by accident.

 You can certainly find ETFs above 30 basis points (i.e., 0.30%), but you’re usually looking at niche ETFs—sector, thematic, some form of ESG funds, and others.
 At that point, you’re effectively stepping into active investing territory.
-Chasing thematic ETF funds—like Cathie Wood’s famous “ARK Innovation” fund sounds really cool and exciting, but those are very concentrated bets—not broad, diversified exposure to the market.
-That’s not what John Bogle had in mind when he created the first index fund.
+Chasing thematic ETF funds—like Cathie Wood’s famous “ARK Innovation” fund sounds cool and exciting, but those are very concentrated bets—not broad, diversified exposure to the market.
+That’s not what John Bogle had in mind when he created the first index fund for retail investors to benefit from broad stock market diversification.

 If you’ve ever wondered why your friend in the US can buy a 0.04-0.07% Vanguard fund while you’re paying 0.12-0.20% for something very similar, the short answer is regulation, scale, and access.
 In Europe, some brokers and banks often bundle ETFs with custody or platform fees, making costs even higher.